Just about every time I network with other marijuana growers, we share complaints about nutrients companies and their products.

 - With most brands, when you measure initial EC or parts per million and then measure runoff for those same factors after following manufacturer’s dosage instructions, you get very inconsistent readings that indicate inferior nutrients and/or root zone problems.
 But when we follow RX Green’s feed charts, their products produce exactly the initial nutrients density, runoff density, and pH that Rx Green stipulates.

 - RxGreen’s base nutrients consistency is remarkable.
 Their feed chart tells you exactly the parts per million you’ll get after mixing their base into reverse osmosis water.
 For example, they specify 700 ppm for grow phase base.
 And when you measure the nutrients solution after mixing, 700 ppm is what you get.
+This is a very easy to use, scientific and productive nutrients program.

 - RxGreen explicitly tells you how long their products last in storage unopened and opened, and their product shelf life is far longer than most other brands.